-The full text of the proposed Plan is attached to this proxy statement as Exhibit A. This description of the proposed Plan is qualified in its entirety by reference to Exhibit A.
+The full text of the Directors' Stock Compensation Plan, as amended to increase the reserved shares to 200,000, is attached to this Proxy as Exhibit B. This description of the Plan is qualified in its entirety by reference to Exhibit B.

-Adoption of the Plan requires the affirmative vote of a majority of the outstanding shares as of the record date.
-As a result of such voting requirement, abstentions and broker non-votes will have the effect of votes "against" this proposal.
+Adoption of the proposed amendment requires the affirmative vote of a majority of the outstanding shares as of the record date.
+As a result of such voting requirements, abstentions and broker non-votes will have the effect of votes "against" this proposal.

-III.
+IV.
 PROPOSAL TO APPROVE APPOINTMENT OF INDEPENDENT PUBLIC ACCOUNTANTS

-The Board of Directors has appointed Arthur Andersen LLP as independent public accountants of the Company for 1998.
+The Board of Directors has appointed Arthur Andersen LLP as independent public accountants of the Company for 2000.
 The appointment of independent public accountants by the Board of Directors is submitted annually for approval by the stockholders.
 Although stockholder approval is not required, if the stockholders do not ratify the appointment, the Board of Directors will reconsider the matter.
 A representative of Arthur Andersen LLP will be present at the Annual Meeting of Stockholders to respond to appropriate questions, and he will have an opportunity to make a statement if he desires to do so.

-IV.
-OTHER MATTERS
+V. OTHER MATTERS